Skip to main content

 16:00 Break (tea/coffee)

-16:10 Panel session: the future of discrimination law and the challenges of AI, led by:
+16:10 Panel session: the future of discrimination law and the challenges of AI, with:

 Robin Allen KC (Cloisters Chambers)